rahulray30/rahulray30/README.md

 - 👀 I am a BlockChain Developer with skillset in Solidity, JavaScript, NodeJS.

 - 💞️ I’m looking to collaborate on Blockchain apps.
-I have worked on multiple Defi & NFT Projects like Staking, Dex, Spot & Future Trading, Derivatives, NFT Marketplaces.....
+I have worked on multiple Defi & NFT Projects like Asset Tokenization, RWA, BTC Staking, Dex, Spot & Future Trading, Derivatives, NFT Marketplaces.....

 - 📫 How to reach me - rayrahul.2011@gmail.com